leoTiez/dd2424/README.md

 ```
 Data sets are ony downloaded if the have not been downloaded already.
 Please add new data sets to the download data file.

+Also, it is necessary to convert the data properly before using it with tensorflow.
+In case of a new data set please provide next to a loading function a data pre-processing
+function which converts the data set to a 4-dim numpy array in `(N, H, W, C)` format
+meaning
+- N = number of images
+- H = height of the image
+- W = width of the image
+- C = number of channels

 ### Usage
 The `RecurrentConvolutionalLayer` inherits from the base layer class defined in